maquins/ewars_Plus/README.md

 Place in the same folder with the shiny App

 You can test dashboard I using the demo data  and shapefiles included in this repository under the folder Demo_data

+After running dashboard I, you can test dashboard II using the 'Demo.Data.Prospective.csv' file also under the Demo_data folder